 This process is called electromagnetic induction and is, in simple terms, the opposite of how an electric motor works.

 Most dynamo hubs produce six volts at a typical maximum power of three watts.
-The power produced by your bike’s hub will increase as your speed increases.
+The power produced by a dynamo will increase as your speed increases.

 The electrical connection on the hub that connects to your lights usually takes the form of a two-prong plug on the driveside of the hub, but connectorless systems that are integrated into a bike’s fork do exist.